 OCN Level 2 Community Development

-This course will delve more deeply into the practical skills you need to deliver community projects.
-The course will include several written assignments with workshops to assist participants complete them.
+This course explores the practical skills needed to deliver community projects more deeply.
+It includes several written assignments and workshops to assist participants in completing them.

 • Identify and plan a community project